concave-org/concave/README.md

 [![BrowserStack](logos/browserstack.png)](https://www.browserstack.com)

-## Why another library
+## Why another framework

-Not everyone needs a library that's bigger as the application code itself.
+Not everyone needs a framework that's bigger as the application code itself.
 Often I don't need all the features of React, Vue, Angular and so on for a specific app.
 Every library has it's dark corners where you struggle or need to find a hacky solution.
 I invented this project to find a solution that's fast enough for most use cases and provide a maintainable art of developing while beeing as small as possible.
 The story began with `ui = view(state)` and ended with a concave lense for pipelines.

 ### Use concave